funkybooboo/insighthub/docs/architecture.md

 ## System Overview

-InsightHub compares Vector RAG and Graph RAG for academic paper analysis.
-The system uses clean architecture with clear separation of concerns.
+The InsightHub system provides an interactive platform for RAG-based analysis of academic papers, comparing Vector RAG and Graph RAG approaches.
+It is built with a clean architecture, ensuring clear separation of concerns and maintainability.

+The **React Frontend** serves as the primary user interface, offering a dynamic environment for managing workspaces, chat sessions, and documents.
+It provides real-time feedback on background processes (like RAG provisioning, document processing, and RAG enhancement jobs) through WebSockets, ensuring a responsive and informed user experience.

 **Core Components**:
-1. React Frontend - Document management and chat interface
+1. **React Frontend** - The interactive user interface for workspace, chat, and document management, displaying real-time status updates.
-2. Flask Backend - REST API and WebSocket endpoints
+2. Flask Backend - REST API and WebSocket endpoints for client-server communication and orchestrating RAG operations.
-3. RAG Engine - Pluggable retrieval/generation components
+3. RAG Engine - Pluggable retrieval/generation components, responsible for integrating external knowledge sources.
-4. Vector Database - Qdrant for similarity search
+4. Vector Database - Qdrant for similarity search of document embeddings.
-5. PostgreSQL - Application data and chat history
+5. PostgreSQL - Centralized storage for application data, user profiles, and chat history.
-6. LLM Providers - Ollama, OpenAI, Claude, HuggingFace
+6. LLM Providers - Integrations with various Large Language Models (Ollama, OpenAI, Claude, HuggingFace) for generating responses.

 ## Architecture Layers